-13.1 Administrator.
-The Administrator of the Plan shall be the Compensation Committee of the Board (or another committee or a subcommittee of the Board to which the Board delegates administration of the Plan) (such committee, the "Committee"), which Committee shall consist solely of two or more members of the Board each of whom is both an "outside director," within the meaning of Section 162(m) of the Code, a Non-Employee Director and an "independent director" under the rules of the NASDAQ Stock Market.
-Notwithstanding the foregoing: (a) the full Board, acting by a majority of its members in office, shall conduct the general administration of the Plan with respect to all Awards granted to Independent Directors, and for purposes of such Awards the term "Administrator" as used in this Plan shall be deemed to refer to the Board, and (b) the Committee may delegate its authority hereunder to the extent permitted by Section 13.5.
+11.1 Administrator.
+The Administrator of the Plan shall be the Compensation Committee of the Board (the "Committee"), which Committee shall consist solely of three or more members of the Board each of whom is both an "outside director," within the meaning of Section 162(m) of the Code, a Non-Employee Director and an "independent director" under the rules of the Nasdaq Stock Market.
+Notwithstanding the foregoing: (a) the full Board, acting by a majority of its members in office, shall conduct the general administration of the Plan with respect to all Awards granted to Independent Directors, and for purposes of such Awards the term "Administrator" as used in this Plan shall be deemed to refer to the Board, and (b) the Committee may delegate its authority hereunder to the extent permitted by Section 11.5.
 Appointment of Committee members shall be effective upon acceptance of appointment.
 In its sole discretion, the Board may at any time and from time to time exercise any and all rights and duties of the Administrator under the Plan except with respect to matters which under Rule 16b-3 under the Exchange Act or Section 162(m) of the Code, or any regulations or rules issued thereunder, are required to be determined in the sole discretion of the Committee.
 Committee members may resign at any time by delivering written notice to the Board.
 Vacancies in the Committee may only be filled by the Board.

-13.2 Action by the Administrator.
+11.2 Action by the Administrator.
 A majority of the Administrator shall constitute a quorum.
 The acts of a majority of the members present at any meeting at which a quorum is present, and, subject to applicable law, acts approved in writing by a majority of the Administrator in lieu of a meeting, shall be deemed the acts of the Administrator.
 Each member of the Administrator is entitled to, in good faith, rely or act upon any report or other information furnished to that member by any officer or other employee of the Company or any Parent or Subsidiary, the Company's independent certified public accountants, or any executive compensation consultant or other professional retained by the Company to assist in the administration of the Plan.

-13.3 Authority of Administrator.
+11.3 Authority of Administrator.
 Subject to any specific designation in the Plan, the Administrator has the exclusive power, authority and discretion to: